drcode/blueprint-cljs/README.md

 ## Unfortunate Hack #1

 Blueprintjs has a dependency on the React and ReactDOM NPM packages.
 However, Om loads its own instance of React and React does not play nice when double loaded.
-Thanks to pointers from António Monteiro, I was able to use the "package excise" feature to surgically remove these packages from the final blueprint bundle.
+Thanks to pointers from António Monteiro, I was able to use the browserify "package excise" feature to surgically remove these packages from the final blueprint bundle.

 ## Horrible Hack #1